gunrock/docsify/docs/hive_phase2/hive_geolocation_phase2.md

 ## Summary of Results

-We rely on a Gunrock's multi-GPU `ForALL` operator to implement Geolocation as the entire behavior can be described within a single-loop like structure.
+We rely on Gunrock's multi-GPU `ForALL` operator to implement Geolocation as the entire behavior can be described within a single-loop like structure.
 The core computation focuses on calculating a spatial median, and for multi-GPU `ForAll`, that work is split such that each GPU gets an equal number of vertices to process.
 We see a minor speed-up on a DGX-A100 going from 1 to 3 GPUs on a twitter dataset, but in general, due to the communication over the GPU-GPU interconnects for all the neighbors of each vertex, there's a general pattern of slowdown going from 1 GPU to multiple GPUs, and no scaling is observed.

 ## Summary of Gunrock Implementation